commercionetwork/commercionetwork/docs/nodes/validator-node-installation-mainnet.md

 ## Undestanding configurations

-When you create cnd home folder you get sub folder config.
+When you create commercionetworkd home folder you get sub folder config.
 In that folder there are some file

 * genesis.json: the main file that all nodes share, and the manifest of the chain